himahuja/Research-Internships-for-Undergraduates/README.md

 #### This is a non-exhaustive list of opportunities available to Undergraduate students.
 Many of these positions are only focussed towards Indian students.

 I am making this list as an attempt to fill the void of any such open source list.
 Your contribution is vital to keep the list up-to-date for future students to use.
 Hence it's a humble request to each user to contribute any new opportunity you discover and update the old ones.
 Without updation, the web-links will break, and the list will become redundant!
-I'll make sure that any such modification in the `README.md` raised as an issue or submitted as a pull request will be timely reviewed and added.
+I'll make sure that any such modification in the `README.md` raised as an issue or submitted as a pull request be timely reviewed and added.

 The following are some global research internship positions: